 Hancock County 4-H prides itself in its community partnerships, working with local organizations and groups to create opportunities for positive youth development in Hancock County, ME.
 Are you considering partnering with Hancock County 4-H?
-Some reasons include:
+Some reasons include the following:

 - You can be trained and enrolled as a 4-H volunteer.
 All volunteers have access to liability insurance, support from 4-H and Extension staff who are trained in positive youth development, and personal development opportunities.